Abuzaid-hash/Trial/README.md

 # Trial
-This is an edited reamme file.
+This is an edited readme file.